Reef Trust Tenders – Burdekin project

 “Growers were able to apply nutrient at the regulated rate using the SIX EASY STEPS methodology, and further refine nutrient applications by implementing a detailed nutrient management plan and improving farming practices,” she said.

 “This included discounting nutrient rates for existing fallow legume crops, matching nutrient rates to block yield potential, GPS for precision vehicle control, and enhanced efficiency fertilisers.

 “The results suggest that previously, growers were applying N at rates above and beyond what the crop could utilise.”

-Shakira said she was proud to be involved with the pilot project and was looking forward to seeing the results of the repeated tenders.
+Shakira said she was proud to be involved with the project and was looking forward to seeing results of the repeated tenders.

-“The repeated tenders project aims to build on the success of the pilot project where a number of farmers benefited from reducing their input costs and maintaining productivity through whole-of-farm nutrient plans.
+“The project aims to build on the success of the pilot round where a number of farmers benefited from reducing their input costs and maintaining productivity through whole-of-farm nutrient plans.
 This has been validated in the data,” she said.

 “During the first three years of the repeated tenders, we have seen additional reductions, where growers applied even less N than they proposed in their competitive bid.”

 As a result, expected outcomes for the repeated tenders will be almost double the reduction for which growers will be paid:

 Tonnes urea saved: